DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

       src: study-sites--cannot-remove.png
 ---

-On Find postgraduate teacher training (Find), we show all the schools where trainees could be placed during their training for each course.
-We need to show where they do their theoretical studies.
+On a course page on Find postgraduate teacher training (Find), we show a list of schools where candidates could be placed to do their classroom training.
+During recent rounds of research, we found that there was a need for candidates to know where they will do the theoretical part of their training, too.

-During recent rounds of research, we found that:
+We found that:

 -  it was important for candidates to know where they will do the theoretical part of their studies to make a more informed choice about what course to apply for
 - providers have more than one ‘Study site’ per course